NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.txt

 Particles: On (Used for various stuff)
 Advanced weather: METAR, Generate aloft-waypoints, Generate thermals, Terrain Effects, Realistic visibility. (it's an all-weather fighter, it can handle it)
 Model-shader: top setting
 Cockpit view options: Enable dynamic cockpit view.
-Redout/blackout is enabled by default and cannot be disabled, it will show as not checked though.
+Redout/blackout is enabled by default and cannot be disabled, it will show as not checked though in older Fg versions.

 Compatibility with Flightgear 2.8